"What is man that he should be mindful of

 claim direct contact with it.
 Furthermore, whatever we do conclude about the external world is

-always latent to whatever provokes our response -- due to the time is
+always latent to whatever provokes our response -- due to the 'time' it

 takes for us to react.
 In everyday experience this time difference is